jesusvillota/Python_DSB_BdE/README.md

 #### Course Objective

 The main goal of this course is to provide you with a practical introduction to programming using Python.
 By the end of the course, you will be comfortable with the basics of Python and ready to tackle more advanced data science topics.

-#### Who is this course for?

-This course is tailored for banking supervisors with little or no prior programming experience.
-All examples and exercises are designed with your professional context in mind, focusing on practical applications relevant to banking supervision.

 #### What will you learn?